Discover vs. Visa: How They Differ

 Travel rewards

-While Discover cards offer basic benefits such as free access to your FICO credit score and zero fraud liability, Visa cards have more to offer, especially for travel purchases.
+While Discover cards offer basic benefits such as free access to your FICO credit score and zero fraud liability, Visa cards provide more perks – especially for travel purchases.
 There are three different levels of Visa card benefits (Visa Traditional, Visa Signature and Visa Infinite).
-Each tier of Visa card comes with a higher level of benefits, so premium Visa cards offer a higher level of both protections and perks.
+Each tier of Visa card comes with a higher level of benefits, so premium Visa cards offer a higher level of both protections and benefits.

 |